Understanding FDIC insurance

 The Federal Deposit Insurance Corporation is an independent agency of the U.S. Government that supervises banks, insures deposits and helps maintain a stable and sound banking system.
 FDIC-insured deposits are safe - since the FDIC's inception in 1933, not a single dollar has ever been lost by an insured depositor.

 How does FDIC insurance work?

-FDIC insurance covers funds in deposit accounts, including checking and savings accounts, money market deposit accounts, certificates of deposit (CDs), and bank Individual Retirement Accounts (IRAs).
+FDIC insurance at Principal Bank covers funds in qualified money market deposit accounts and qualified certificates of deposit (CDs), and other types of IRAs.

 To ensure your funds are fully protected, you should understand your deposit insurance coverage limits, which are $250,000 per depositor at all FDIC-insured banks, including Principal Bank.

 Keeping all deposit accounts in one bank makes it easier to manage finances.
 However, many people have the mistaken notion that they must divide funds among several banks to maintain FDIC coverage for more than $250,000.
 Actually, FDIC insurance is based on the concept of account ownership.
 By utilizing single, joint, payment-on-death (revocable trust) and IRA accounts, it's possible to achieve FDIC coverage for much more than $250,000 at just one bank.